jaimehsu/jaimehsu.github.io/Research.md

 Mernitz, S., **Jaime Hsu** and Amanda Pollitt.
 “Timing to a First Union During Transition to Adulthood.”
 (Under Review)

 **Hsu, Jaime**.
 “Penalizing Nonconformity: Gender Embodiment at the Intersection of Gender and Sexual Identity in the Labor Market.”
 (Under Review)

 *W. Parker Frisbie Outstanding Graduate Student Publication Award 2023*

 **Hsu, Jaime** and Sara Mernitz.
-“Bisexuality, Relationship Quality, and Depressive Symptoms” (Under Review)
+“Relationship Quality and Depression Among Bisexual People Using Population-Level Data” (Under Review)

 **In Progress**